juanluisrosaramos/kubernetes-wordpress/README.md

 wordpress-3479901767-ztpsr   1/1       Running   0          1h

 #### Opening to the world
+This step has been the most exhausting and the only difficulty that we find in this project.
+We tried different options as none seems to work and finnally a load-balancer was used and worked smoothly but it increased the costs of the project to a non acceptable budget (the loadbalance cost was the same as the rest of the project (3 predemptible hosts and on static IP).

+**Non working solution**
 *kubectl expose deployment wordpress --target-port=80  --type=NodePort*
 Container Engine makes your Service available on a randomly-selected high port number (e.g. 32640) on all the nodes in your cluster.
-To make your HTTP(S) web server application publicly accessible, you need to create an Ingress resource.

-generate a static (and global) IP  *gcloud compute addresses create NAME-ip --global* and assign this static IP to an **Ingress service** kubectl create -f https://raw.githubusercontent.com/juanluisrosaramos/kubernetes-wordpress/master/basic-ingress.yaml
+To make your HTTP(S) web server application publicly accessible, you need to create an Ingress resource. generate a static (and global) IP  *gcloud compute addresses create NAME-ip --global* and assign this static IP to an **Ingress service** kubectl create -f https://raw.githubusercontent.com/juanluisrosaramos/kubernetes-wordpress/master/basic-ingress.yaml